 PBT-sometimes referred to as "book profits"-reflects corporate income regardless of any redistribution of income made through taxes.
-The PBT estimates are primarily based on tax-return information provided by the IRS in Statistics of Income: Corporation Income Tax Returns, which is then adjusted to conform to BEA coverage and definitions.
-PBT is distributed to government as taxes on corporate income and to shareholders in other sectors as dividends or is retained as undistributed profits.
+The PBT estimates are primarily based on tax-return information provided by the IRS in Statistics of Income: Corporation Income Tax Returns, which is then adjusted to conform to BEA coverage and definitions.6 PBT is distributed to government as taxes on corporate income and to shareholders as dividends, or is retained as undistributed profits.
 The estimates of PBT are prior to the IVA and CCAdj (which are discussed in the following two paragraphs), so PBT reflects the charges used in business tax accounting for inventory withdrawals and for depreciation.

 As prices change, businesses that value inventory withdrawals at original acquisition (historical) costs may realize inventory profits or losses.
 In the NIPAs, these gains or losses that result from holding goods in inventory are not considered income from current production and thus are removed from business income.
-The IVA converts the business-accounting valuation of withdrawals from inventory, which is based on a mixture of historical and current costs, to a current-cost basis by removing the capital-gain-like or the capital-loss-like element that results from valuing these withdrawals at prices of earlier periods.
+The IVA converts the business-accounting valuation of withdrawals from inventory, which is based on a mixture of historical and current costs, to a current-cost basis by removing the capital-gain-like or the capital-loss-like element that results from valuing these withdrawals at prices of earlier periods.7

 Depreciation measured on a business-accounting basis must be adjusted to reflect consistent economic-accounting measures that are valued at current-replacement cost.
-The CCAdj is a two-part adjustment that (1) converts valuations of depreciation that are based on a mixture of service lives and depreciation patterns specified in the tax code to valuations that are based on uniform service lives and empirically based depreciation patterns; and (2) like the IVA, converts the measures of depreciation to a current-cost basis by removing from profits the capital-gain-like or capital-loss-like element that arises from valuing the depreciation of fixed assets at the prices of earlier periods.
+The CCAdj is a two-part adjustment that (1) converts valuations of depreciation that are based on a mixture of service lives and depreciation patterns specified in the tax code to valuations that are based on uniform service lives and empirically based depreciation patterns; and (2) like the IVA, converts the measures of depreciation to a current-cost basis by removing from profits the capital-gain-like or capital-loss-like element that arises from valuing the depreciation of fixed assets at the prices of earlier periods.8

-&lt;sup>5 See the section "Overview of Source Data and Estimating Procedures."
-In addition, for an in-depth discussion of estimation is sues regarding corporate profits, see Dylan G. Rassier, "The Role of Profits and Income in the National Accounts," Survey 91 (February 2012): 8-22.
+5 See the section "Overview of Source Data and Estimating Procedures."
+In addition, for an in-depth discussion of estimation issues regarding corporate profits, see Dylan G. Rassier, "The Role of Profits and Income in the National Accounts," Survey 91 (February 2012): 8-22.

-&lt;sup>6 For more information, see "Business Tax Statistics, Corporations," at www.irs.gov/uac/Tax-Stats-2.
-For more information, see "Chapter 7: Change in Private Inventories," 7-4.
+6 For more information, see "Business Tax Statistics, Corporations," at www.irs.gov/statistics/soi-tax-stats-corporation-tax-statistics.

+7 For more information, see "Chapter 7: Change in Private Inventories," 7-4.

-&lt;sup>8 After the September 11, 2001, attacks on the World Trade Center and the Pentagon and the subsequent perceived weakness in the economy, legislation was passed to stimulate business investment by temporarily modifying tax-based depreciation rules.
+8 After the September 11, 2001, attacks on the World Trade Center and the Pentagon and the subsequent perceived weakness in the economy, legislation was passed to stimulate business investment by temporarily modifying tax-based depreciation rules.
 As part of the Job Creation and Worker Assistance Act of 2002, businesses were permitted to depreciate a "bonus" amount during the first year, over and above that allowed under traditional tax accounting rules.
 Because total depreciation cannot exceed the amount of the investment, the amount of depreciation remaining to be taken in future years was reduced.
-Hence,

-2015

-estimate
+Hence, depreciation was raised during the "bonus" span and lowered thereafter, and because depreciation is an

-(billions of
+2017 estimate (billions of dollars)

-dollars)

-Corporate profits with IVA and CCAdj 2,057.3
+Corporate profits with IVA and CCAdj 2,225.2

-PBT 2,134.2
+PBT 2,295.1

-IVA 52.8
+IVA -47.6

-CCAdj -129.8
+CCAdj -22.3

-For consistent accounting at historical cost 54.7
+For consistent accounting at historical cost 140.9

-For current-cost valuation -184.5
+For current-cost valuation -163.2